 Sprinkle the brown sugar crumble over the bread pudding.

-Remove from the oven, drizzle with the caramel syrup and place back in the oven for 5 minutes.
+Remove from the oven, drizzle the caramel syrup on top of the bread pudding and place back in the oven for 5 minutes.

 Remove from the oven and serve immediately.